Fortescue railway line: Rolling stock

-Infinity Train Battery Locomotives
+Infinity train battery locomotives

 In Péry, Switzerland, a Komatsu Limited HD 605-7 mining dumper transports 65 tons of mined Limestone rock downhill from the mountain.
 Converted to battery electric drivetrain as 45-ton "eDumper", its regenerative braking generates enough electricity as it descends to return to the mountain top after it was unloaded at the bottom.
 The eDumper uses less electricity than it produces.

 Fortescue has a similar but much larger situation.
 The trains run loaded from the mountains to sea level, and are empty on the way back.
 Each of 16 train sets is about 2.8 kilometres in length and has the capacity to haul 34,404 tonnes of iron ore in 244 ore cars.

 With regenerative braking of battery electric locomotives, the "Infinity Train" concept uses the energy produced on downhill sections of the rail network to recharge its battery systems, making the train entirely self-sufficient on its return trip to reload.
 This eliminates the need for external recharging or additional renewable energy.

 The first gravity locomotive was converted from the GE Dash 9-44CW unit with serial number #50708 from August 1998, formerly BNSF 4854 and GECX 4854.
 It was sold to Fortescue Metals Group and sent to Gemco Rail Perth in November 2022, and was delivered by road to FMG Thomas Yard in June 2025.